xinyee20/tp/docs/UserGuide.md

 student's participation score easily with a scale for reference.

 #### 4.3.1.
 Award participation score for a student: `setscore`
-You can use this command to add the participation score for a specific student in a tutorial lesson.
+You can use this command to set the participation score for a specific student in a tutorial lesson.

 With a scale from 1 to 5: